 In the decade to December 31, 2009, the Wall Street Journal reported that the best-performed U.S. diversified stock mutual fund according to fund-tracker Morningstar was Ken Heebner’s CGM Focus Fund.
 Over the decade, the fund had gained 18.2 percent annually, beating its closest rival by 3.4 percent per year, which is exceptional.
 The typical investor in Heebner’s fund, however, lost 11 percent annually.
 Investor returns, also known as “dollar-weighted returns,” take into account the capital flowing into and out of the fund as investors buy and sell.
 The investor returns were lower than the fund’s total returns because investors bought into the fund after it had a strong run and then sold as it hit bottom.
 Heebner’s fund surged 80 percent in 2007, and then investors poured in $2.6 billion.
 The following year, the fund sunk 48 percent, and investors yanked out more than $750 million.
 Said Heebner: “A huge amount of money came in right when the performance of the fund was at a peak.
 I don’t know what to say about that.
 We don’t have any control over what investors do.”
 This behavior caused the investor returns in Heebner’s fund to be among the worst of any fund tracked by Morningstar.
 Amazingly, this means that the worst investor returns were found in the decade’s best-performed fund.
 We are each our own worst enemy.

 The majority of the investors in the best-performing fund managed to lose money!
 You don’t want to be among those “losers”, and even better, you want to make money in a bear market.

-To make money in a bear market it’s important that you are aware of the biases against bear markets.
+To make money in a bear market, you must be aware of the biases against bear markets.
 A bear market is scary because several things happen:

 - Volatility picks up.
 Daily swings of many % are common.